Stink Bugs in Vermont

-Stink bugs are large, oval or shield-shaped insects found throughout the United States.
+Stink bugs are large, oval, or shield-shaped insects found throughout the United States.
 They get their common name from the odor of the chemical that they produce in glands on their abdomen, possibly as a defense against predators.
-Stink bugs are primarily crop pests, damaging fruit and fruit trees.
+Stink bugs are primarily cropping pests, damaging fruit and fruit trees.
 They can become a nuisance pest for homeowners when they enter homes in the fall looking for warmth.
 Stink bugs are attracted to the south-side of structures on warm fall days in search of protected, overwintering sites and can enter homes in large numbers.

 Stink Bug Habitat

 In the wild, stink bug adults spend the winter months in cracks or under the peeling bark of older or dead trees.
 In early autumn, stink bugs look for wintering sites.
 Outdoors, they can often be found on the outsides of buildings, in leaf litter and vegetation.
 When brown marmorated stink bugs enter homes, they congregate near doors, windows, and other entry points.
 They seek out narrow spaces to hide, preferring high and cool locations.
 Stink bugs can be found in cracks under or behind baseboards, around window and door trim, and around exhaust fans or lights in ceilings.
 In the spring, adults move from overwintering sites to host plants.